 Our multiculture@sky network and BAME champions are big advocates for celebrating diversity with events, food and highlighting role models.
 And we’re proactively helping teams to build confidence talking about race by exploring and discussing generally avoided race issues and workplace tensions.
 These discussions are facilitated by Sky employee sharing their own experiences.

-We’re working to meet our targets through developing positive action placement programmes like Sky News Diversity work experience and Digify to increase the pipeline of BAME talent and address future skills challenges.
+We’re working to meet our targets through developing positive action placement programmes like Sky News Diversity work experience to increase the pipeline of BAME talent and address future skills challenges.
 We're disrupting unconscious bias in recruitment, secondments and promotion and working with our employee-led multiculture@sky network to identify other barriers to progression at work to remove them.
 And of course, maintaining our long-term support of the MAMA Youth Project.
 We’re proud to be listed on the Best Employers for Race 2018.

 We know great ideas come from all corners of our business and it’s part of our believe in better spirit to encourage everyone to be involved, and harness ideas for the benefit of our customers and our people.